best walks in the peak district

 Starting Point: Wetton Car Park

 Thors Cave is one of the most famous attractions in the Peak District.
-A natural cavern 80 meters above the ground, it allows for jaw-dropping views over the surrounding Manifold Valley.
-Not to mention a fun-filled adventure that’s suitable for all the family.
+A natural cavern 80 meters above the ground, it allows for jaw-dropping views over the Manifold Valley.

 4. Kinder Scout Walk